falcosecurity/falco-website/content/en/docs/developer-guide/plugins/how-to-distribute.md

 ---
 title: How to distribute a plugin
-linktitle: How to distribute a plugin
+linktitle: Distribution
 description: How to distribute a plugin
 weight: 20
+aliases:
+- ../plugins/how-to-distribute
 ---

 ## Introduction